compoundingeffects/bigpictureschool/systems_science.md

 There are two main types:

 - **Reinforcing feedback** amplifies change.
 Think of a microphone held too close to a speaker — the sound gets picked up, amplified, picked up again, and quickly turns into a screeching noise.
+This kind of loop can work in both directions.
 In business, success can breed more success: a popular product attracts more customers, which generates more revenue, which funds better products.
-This kind of loop can drive rapid growth or rapid collapse.
+But the same logic applies in reverse.
+A bank run is a classic example: a rumor that a bank is failing causes people to withdraw money, which weakens the bank further, which causes more withdrawals, and so on.

 - **Balancing feedback** stabilizes things.
 Your home's thermostat is a perfect example.
 If the temperature drops, the heater kicks on; once it's warm enough, the heater shuts off.
 The output (room temperature) feeds back to control the input (heating).
 Your body uses countless balancing loops to keep things like temperature and blood sugar within safe ranges.

 Understanding these loops is crucial for predicting how a system will behave and for figuring out where and how to step in when something goes wrong.